Sadegh Karamyar: Biography

 Sadegh Karamyar was born and educated in Tehran, Iran.
-He studied Theology at Islamic Azad University and started to publish short stories in newspapers when he was around twenty years old.
-His first book Faryad dar Khakestar (Shouting in the Ash), a war stories collection, was published in 1990.
+He studied Literature and Theology at Islamic Azad University and started to publish short stories in newspapers when he was around twenty years old.
+His first book, Faryad dar Khakestar (Shouting in the Ash), a war stories collection, was published in 1990.

-In addition to writing short stories and novels, he has worked as a journalist and an editor of Ettela'at newspaper for twelve years.
-He was a reporter and war correspondent covering Iran–Iraq War during 1986-1988 and the editor of the literary page of the newspaper during 1993-1996.
+In addition to writing short stories and novels, he has worked as a journalist and an editor of Ettela'at newspaper for ten years.
+He was a reporter and war correspondent covering Iran–Iraq War during 1986-1988 and the editor of the literary page of the newspaper during 1988–1996.
 He also worked as the deputy editor of “Mardom va Cinema” Magazine in Farabi Cinema Foundation and the editor-in-chief as well as the writer of a popular radio show, “At the End of the Night."

-He has also published many literary reviews about the modern literature of Germany, South America, France and Iran in magazines.
+He has also published many literary reviews about the modern literature of Germany, South America, France, and Iran in magazines.

-During 2001-2005, he worked as Manager of Literary Department of Tehran Municipality.
+During 2005–2010, he worked as Manager of the Literary Department of Tehran Municipality.